eprover/eprover/README.md

   eprover --auto --proof-object problem.p
 ```

-If you want to try the usually stronger strategy scheduling mode, use
+If you want to try the usually stronger strategy scheduling mode
+(particularly recommended for higher-order problems, use

 ```
   eprover --auto-schedule --proof-object problem.p